-Is E-Marketing Necessary?
+Is Digital Advertising Necessary?

+Marketing a business in the 24th century requires you to know two important concepts: digital advertising and SEO.
+Both of these topics are a necessary part of any digital marketing strategy.
+What is digital advertising, you ask?
+Digital advertising is using the internet to deliver your advertising message.
+Do you really need digital advertising to market your business?
 The short answer is...Absolutely.
-The real beauty of online marketing lies in the precision targeting of your key demographics.
-Think of it like this, when you pay to have an ad aired during a commercial break of a popular television show, there is high likelihood that your product won’t be relevant to everyone watching that show.
-E-Marketing eliminates this inefficiency since it allows for advertising to target specific types of people.
+The real beauty of digital advertising lies in the precision targeting of your key demographics.
+Think of it like this, when you pay to have an ad aired during a commercial break of a popular television show, there is a high likelihood that your product won’t be relevant to everyone watching that show.
+Digital advertising eliminates this inefficiency since it allows for advertising to target specific types of people.
 It’s able to do this because when you’re surfing the web, you’re leaving breadcrumbs everywhere you go that everyone can see.
-Those breadcrumbs tell your story via what sites you’ve visited, keywords you’ve searched for, and even your location.
+Those breadcrumbs, called cookies, tell your story via what sites you’ve visited, keywords you’ve searched for, and even your location.
 Then, with a high degree of accuracy, marketing automation is able to display ads to you that are tailored to your interests.

 What is SEO?

 Unfortunately, it’s not that easy anymore.
 Search engines' algorithms have become so sophisticated that your site is not only ranked based on the content held within but also on the quality of inbound links to your site.
 This means if your website sells dog food and other pet-related sites provide a link to your site, then you’re going to have an excellent ranking with regard to the keyword ‘dog food.’
 However, if you sell dog food and there are a bunch of motorcycle sites linking to your website then your ranking is going to take a hit.

 Vaughn is the CEO of VTR second, and a loving husband/father first.
 He took control of VTR in 2016 when he saw a platform and associated content that was not being utilized to it’s full potential.
 He has always had a passion for learning and wanted to provide the masses a low cost means to study the building blocks of running a business.
 VTR was born from this passion.
 Seeing that only MBA programs offered the knowledge that everyone deserves to know, he took an online MBA program and put a team in place that could scale down the courses in to bite-size chunks that everyone could afford to pursue.
 Thanks to a dedicated team VTR continues to grow and hopes to one day be the go to for Continuing Education needs.